Mumbai–Pune Expressway: Tunnels and Bridges

-At the opening, the expressway featured six illuminated, ventilated tunnels totaling 5,724 metres.
-These tunnels were built by the Konkan Railway Corporation Ltd. However, with the construction of Missing Link, more tunnels are being added.
+At the opening, the expressway featured a few minor bridges and six illuminated, ventilated tunnels totaling 5,724 metres.
+These tunnels were built by the Konkan Railway Corporation Ltd. However, with the construction of Missing Link, two more tunnels were added, along with a viaduct and a cable stayed bridge.
+The Missing Link tunnels were reported to be 23 meters wide and feature 4 lanes, making them one of the widest tunnels worldwide.